What is 'Malicious Parent Syndrome'?

 If You've Been the Victim of a Malicious Parent

-If you or your children have been the victim of an ex-spouse's vengeful behavior which may be a result of Malicious Mother or Malicious Parent Syndrome, you're not without recourse.
+If you or your children have been the victim of an ex-spouse's vengeful behavior which may be a result of malicious mother/father/parent syndrome, you're not without recourse.
 You may be able to:

 Parents want nothing more than for their children to have the best possible start to their lives, so it can particularly upsetting when a malicious parent stands in the way.
-But there are legal processes in place to help resolve these issues.
-Have a family law attorney give you a free case review.
+But there are legal processes in place to help resolve these issues, which are best navigated by an experienced family law attorney.